junguler/_image-manipulation/G'mic(stylize)/README.md

 ```
 for i in *.jpg ; do gmic zebra.jpg $i fx_stylize 0,5,0,0,0.5,2,3,0.5,0.1,3,3,0,0.7,1,0,1,0,5,5,7,1,30,10,2,1.85,0 -o G-$i.jpg ; rm *000000.jpg ; done
 ```
-as you can see the process is similar to gif making, we just want to make a video instead, videos have the advantage of applying a uniform compression to each frame and produce an amazing quality images with a really small output size
+as you can see the process is similar to gif making, we just want to make a video instead, videos have the advantage of applying a uniform compression to each frame and produce amazing quality images with a really small output size
 ```
 cat G-*.jpg | ffmpeg -framerate 30 -f image2pipe -i - -preset veryslow cycle-zebra.mp4
 ```